taishi-i/awesome-ChatGPT-repositories/README.md

  * [Awesome-LLM-Reasoning](https://github.com/atfortes/awesome-llm-reasoning) - Collection of papers and resources on Reasoning in Language Models (LLMs), including Chain-of-Thought (CoT), Instruction-Tuning, and Multimodality.
  * [awesome-llm-and-aigc](https://github.com/codingonion/awesome-llm-and-aigc) - 🚀🚀🚀A collection of some awesome public projects about Large Language Model, Vision Foundation Model and AI Generated Content.
  * [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
+ * [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/awesome-llm-uncertainty-reliability-robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models

 ## Prompts